-TECH's objective is to prepare highly competent professionals who possess the most up-to-date knowledge and techniques in the medical field focused on the specialty covered by this program.
-A goal that, in only six months, the student will be able to achieve, thanks to this highly intensive and precise Postgraduate Diploma and the best teaching methodology.
+TECH's objective is to prepare highly competent professionals who possess the most up to date knowledge and techniques in the medical field focused on the specialty covered by this program.
+A goal that, in only six months, the student will be able to achieve, thanks to this highly intensive and precise program and the best teaching methodology.